-There are a number of common macros that can be used in the text, and they should be replaced when displaying the text as follows:
+There are a number of common macros that can be used in the text, and they should be replaced when displaying the text as follows (in order so that the ones highest up has priority, and using the longest sequence of identifier characters - alphanumeric and \):

-• %par and %{par} replaced by the value of the parameter par.
+- %% replaced by % - %name replaced by the name of the component (i.e. the identifier for it in in the enclosing class). - %class replaced by the name of the class (only the last part of the hierarchical name). - %par and %{par} replaced by the value of the parameter par.
 If the value is numeric, tools shall display the value with displayUnit, formatted according to bipm-specification.
 E.g., for parameter Real t(unit="s",displayUnit="ms")=0.1 tools shall display 100 ms. The intent is that the text is easily readable, thus if par is of an enumeration type, replace %par by the item name, not by the full name.

-[Example: if par="Modelica.Blocks.Types.Enumeration.Periodic", then %par should be displayed as "Periodic"] The form %{par} allows component-references, and can be directly followed by a letter.
+[Example: if par="Modelica.Blocks.Types.Enumeration.Periodic", then %par should be displayed as "Periodic"] The form %{par} allows component-references and is required for quoted identifiers, and can be directly followed by a letter.
 Thus %{w}x%{h} gives the value of w directly followed by x and the value of h - and %wxh gives the value of the parameter wxh.
 If the parameter does not exist it is an error.